khulnasoft/AiKit/docs/overview/contributing.rst

 | Take a deep dive into the codebase 🤿
 |
 | (i) `Helpful Resources <contributing/helpful_resources.rst>`_
-| Resources you would find useful when learning Ivy 📖
+| Resources you would find useful when learning Aikit 📖
 |
 | (j) `Error Handling <contributing/error_handling.rst>`_
-| Common errors you will be facing contributing to Ivy ❌
+| Common errors you will be facing contributing to Aikit ❌

 .. toctree::
    :hidden: